Our analysis of the Aintree 2016 Grand National won by Rule The World. We tipped him to win at odds of 50/1.

 By contrast, Goonyella is all about stamina and, having been outpaced for much of the middle part of the contest, was doing all of his best work after the third last.
 He was a long way adrift of the first five and given that he had conditions to suit this is probably as good as he is.

 The rest of the field came home at long intervals behind the first five in the 2016 Grand National.

 Ucello Conti was sixth and he didn’t help his chances with a couple of bad mistakes on the second circuit.
 He is another who may prefer better ground when encountering this sort of trip.

 One of the biggest eye-catchers down the field was Vieux Lion Rouge (7th).
 He jumped and travelled beautifully for James Reveley before his petrol tank started to empty after the second last.
 He seemed to take to the fences and will surely be seen here again next season.

 Two well fancied runners were next, with Morning Assembly and Shutthefrontdoor coming home 8th and 9th.
 Both weakened in the latter stages having been close to the leaders at various points throughout the 2016 Grand National.

 By contrast, Unioniste was never in the mix having made a number of clumsy mistakes early on.

 Many Clouds was particularly disappointing as he stopped very quickly despite his big weight.
 The ground may not have suited him but, more significantly, his pilot, Leighton Aspell, felt he had a breathing problem.
-Connections will clearly look to resolve that over the summer, before trying to come back here again next season.
+Connections will clearly look to resolve that over the summer, before trying to come back here next season.